 - Does the program cost include lift access?

-- No, lift access is required and must be purchased separately.
-Most participants will opt for the Epic Australia Pass, it’s the best value season pass for Australians, as programs run for a duration between 11-55+ days.
+- No, the program fees do not include lift passes, lift access is required and must be purchased separately.
+Most participants opt for the Epic Australia Pass, it’s the best value season pass for Australians, as programs run for a duration between 11-55+ days.

 - When do Development Programs Start?

 - All Devo programs start on the 30th of June, 2019 and go for 11 consecutive Sundays.
 For other program start dates please refer to the WSC Weekly Planner as they vary.

 - Is lunch provided with all WSC programs?

 - Mini Mites and Junior Devo Programs include lunch.
 For all other programs, athletes are required to bring their own lunch and liquids, or bring some money to purchase lunch.
 Alternatively, there are Perisher owned food outlets where Perisher Money is accepted.
 Perisher Money can be loaded onto each lift pass by accessing your Perisher estore account..